OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/First-Time-Command-Line.md

 // TODO: edit this a intro a little to make it smoother

-Follow along with this guide to set up your Omega2 for the first time.
+Follow along with this guide to set up your Omega2 for the first time from the command-line.
 We'll first go through how to properly connect your Omega to a Dock and power it up.
 Then we'll connect to its command line in order to set up a WiFi connection and update the Omega.

 ***If you've already gone through the Setup Wizard, you don't need to follow this guide as well, it does the same thing as the Setup Wizard but using the command line***